tensorflow/docs/site/en/guide/profiler.md

 1.  **Tool selector -** Contains various tools for interacting with the trace viewer such as Zoom, Pan, Select, and Timing.
 Use the Timing tool to mark a time interval.
-1.  **Events -** These show the time during which a op was executed or the duration of meta-events, such as training steps
+1.  **Events -** These show the time during which an op was executed or the duration of meta-events, such as training steps

 ##### Sections and tracks